TECHS-Technological-Solutions/ocpp-simulator/README.md

 # OCPP simulator
-This simulator is based on _OCPP library_ in order to send particular messages to charge point via central system.
+This simulator is based on _OCPP library_ which is used to simulate a charge point.